Home Page

 Two other factors to consider are turbulence and wind-shadow.
 Turbulence can be caused by the disrupted wind from one blade to the next, or anything up-wind of the windmill and will have a big effect on efficiency.
 Wind shadow is the effect the windmill mast has on the propeller as each blade passes the mast.
 This shadow causes a sudden pressure change behind the propeller blade and results in vibration.

 As a rule 3 blades is the best compromise between power, torque and speed.
 A 2 blade propeller will run faster, but there are dramatic vibration problems with 2 blade windmills during wind direction changes and therefore not recommended.
-A typical home made wind generator with a 3 blade propeller diameter of 2 meters will spin from 100 rpm to 600 rpm and is capable of supplying over 500watt.

 The old farm style of windmills ( Southern Cross, Comet ) used for water pumping have lots of blades, giving them a lot of torque, however many blades means low RPM, and they are not suited to power generation.
 It is possible to use a gear box to speed up the output, but this creates its own problems and is best avoided.